onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 How to do arbitrage in reputation markets?
 Signal that someone deserves more credit and them benefit for signalling that after the other person has proven themselves and their success is widely recognised.
 Same for the other way around
 We need such arbitrage to exist in order to make the reputation “market” efficient

-Prediction market vs futures market?
-Futures market for reputations - and we should hire and listen to those that have higher future ranking - if people believe someone’s rank will go up - they are probably underrecognized now
-And what about journalists and all other positions?
-How do we bet on people and win from betting right?